g8os/EFBD/docs/nbd/using.md

 This requires of course a Zero-OS cluster, which you can setup as documented in [Zero-OS REST API Development Setup](https://github.com/zero-os/0-rest-api/blob/master/docs/setup/dev.md)

 Once you have your storage cluster available you can:
-- Manually setup a NBD server connecting, as documented above
+- Manually setup a NBD server connecting to this storage cluster, as documented above
 - Or create a vdisk through the Zero-OS REST API, which will automatically launch a NBD container in the Zero-OS cluster

 For the second option, you'll again use the Zero-OS REST API: https://rawgit.com/zero-os/0-rest-api/1.1.0-alpha/raml/api.html